kubevela/kubevela.github.io/versioned_docs/version-v1.3/how-to/dashboard/user/project.md

 Project provides a logical separation of applications、environments and delivery targets, this is helpful when VelaUX is used by multiple teams.
 Project can provide the following features:

-* restrict where applications may be deployed to (target clusters and namespaces).
+* restrict where applications can be deployed to (target clusters and namespaces).
-* restrict what integration configs can be used (trusted Helm repositories, docker registries or cloud providers).
+* restrict which integrated configurations can be used (trusted Helm repositories, docker registries or cloud providers).
 * restrict the different permission of each user, and provide a multiple-level permission control (RBAC).

 ## The Default Project